meteor-utilities/JSXTemplates/README.md

 The `props` argument would always be named “props”.
 Or possibly, you'd just be able to write `{name}`, although that would break the compatibility with "regular" functional stateless components.

+### Isn't This Just Like Blaze?

+No!
+Blaze uses the Spacebars templating language.
+This is still plain old JSX.
+It's basically exactly what you have in your component already, except with the function declaration removed.

 ### Questions

 - Would this be useful?